SkyKings-Guild/Guides/guides/end.md

 We have a guide on Ender Dragon's located here: [How To Beat The Ender Dragon](https://skykings.net/guides/ender-dragon).

-Also, underneath the entrance to the Dragon's Nest there's a area where you can salvage various end drops and dragon items in return for Dragon Essense and other items but in particular, you can spend Dragon Essense at the shop NPC to unlock a range of buffs such as Bonus Summoning Eye drops, Superior chance and more.
+Also, underneath the entrance to the Dragon's Nest there's a area where you can salvage various end drops and dragon items in return for Dragon Essence and other items but in particular, you can spend Dragon Essence at the shop NPC to unlock a range of buffs such as Bonus Summoning Eye drops, Superior chance and more.

 There is a questline that The End island has which you can follow through the Lost Adveturers chat dialogue by starting